trantdai/trantdai.github.io/_posts/2023-04-09-terraform-based-self-service-oriented-automation-framework-for-akamai-auto-management.md

 ## Automation Code Pipeline

-This pipeline is integrated with a GitHub repository that has the following structure:
+This pipeline is integrated with the automation code GitHub repository that has the following structure:
 - Directory `appsec` is used to store Terraform code for Akamai WAF configuration management
 - Directory `network-list` is used to store Terraform code for Akamai Network List (IP/Geo Firewall) configuration management
 - Directory `property` is used to store Terraform code for Akamai property (CDN) configuration management